Alternative Job Search Websites

 Find jobs at purpose-driven companies certified as B corps.
 (B is for social and environmental benefit.)

-7. If you are looking within a particular field such as academia, or biotech, do a search for “jobs in ______” (insert the field in the blank) to find niche websites where you might find specific job postings, such as HigherEdJobs.com.
-(Google does a good job of finding most of the job listings online, and you can get alerts for new postings.)
+If you are looking within a particular field such as academia, or biotech, do a search for “jobs in ______” (insert the field in the blank) to find niche websites where you might find specific job postings, such as HigherEdJobs.com.

 They also share lots more job boards for social change careers.

 You’re probably familiar with this one because it’s so popular.
 The features are quite good, and there’s a lot of listings.
-Include it in your list but not as the only place you look.
+Do include it in your list, but not as the only place you look.

-If you don’t have at least some kind of “work wish list” and career direction ideas you’re passionate about, then that lack of clarity could be what’s in the way of finding a good fit.
+If you don’t have at least some kind of “work wish list” and career direction ideas you’re passionate about, then that lack of clarity is likely what’s in the way of finding a good fit.
 Your search will stay scattered, and interviewers can tell.

 You need to start with knowing you before you can find the right match for you.